 The pronoun me is incorrectly placed in the subject.
 Me is the object form of I.

-5 Responses to “Pronoun Mistakes #4: TV Talk”
+5 thoughts on “Pronoun Mistakes #4: TV Talk”

 Is it possible that the author/script writer was attempting to show the level of education of the character?
 Or perhaps would the pronoun have been acceptable at the time or in the area where it was spoken?